sabeelmansuri/Epigenomics/README.md

 ## Biology: Histone Modifications
 ### Introduction
 Histones are proteins found in eukaryotic cell nuclei that order DNA into nucleosomes.
 These components of chromatin are subject to post-translational modifications including methylation, acetylation, phosphorylation, ubiquitylation, and others still being researched.
 The histone code hypothesis suggests that these modifications to chromatin structure along with epigenetic markers influence the recruitment of proteins responsible for regulating gene expression.
-Multiple modifications work together simultaneously to regulate and change chromatin state and gene expression.
+Multiple modifications work together simultaneously to regulate and change chromatin state and gene expression<sup>9</sup>.

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/Histone_Background.png" width=450px/>
 <i><b>Figure</b> General structure of a DNA-histone complex.
 The two most common modifications (acetylation) and (methylation) are shown.</i>

 ### I. Histone Acetylation
-Acetylation connects a negative charge acetyl group to lysine residues of the N-terminal histone tails (specifically H3 and H4) by histone acetyltransferase (HAT).
+Acetylation connects a negative charge acetyl group to lysine residues of the N-terminal histone tails (specifically H3 and H4) by histone acetyltransferase (HAT)<sup>10</sup>.
 By doing so, negatively charged DNA is repelled, causing the chromatin to relax into euchromatin and allow for transcription factors to bind and increase gene expression.
-Deacetylation by histone deacetylase (HDAC) however condenses chromatin into heterochromatin, therefore deactivating gene activity.
+Deacetylation by histone deacetylase (HDAC) however condenses chromatin into heterochromatin, therefore deactivating gene activity<sup>7</sup>.

 <br />